 If your child needs surgery or casting, our Fracture Care Clinic opens every day and you do not need an appointment.
 Surgery rooms get scheduled every morning, so your child receives the care and attention they need right away.

 Antalgic gait is more common in children and the elderly.
 The condition in children is frequently the result of minor injuries that heal on their own.
 The prevalence of gait disorders among older adults rises with age.
 It ranges from 10% among people aged 60-69 to more than 60% among people over 80 living in community settings.
 One way to observe this condition is to imagine walking with a sharp stone in your shoe.
 Attempting to avoid the pain causes an uneven gait.
-If it hurts to walk with your weight on your foot, knee, or hip, you’ll probably avoid putting pressure on the painful area.
-This frequently results in limping.
+If your child hurts when walking with weight on a foot, knee, or hip, your child should avoid putting pressure on the painful area and the parent should schedule an appointment with us.
 Another feature of an antalgic gait is that a person’s ankle may remain fixed in one position as they lift and lower their foot.

 What Are the Causes of Antalgic Gait?